 In the Seattle area, Leigh appeared as a performer at the American Harp Society Conference in Tacoma, WA and was pleased to play in the US Premiere of Valeri Kikta’s “The Light of the Silent Stars,” for chorus and six harps at Pacific Lutheran University.
 She also thoroughly enjoyed playing live on the air on Classic King FM in Seattle and of course traveling to New York City to play at the famed Carnegie Hall at the age of 18.

 Having grown up in the Seattle area playing the harp and earned a BA in music from Vassar College in New York.
-Leigh now lives in Carrboro with her husband, an avid audiophile and their dog, who loves to chase deer.
-In her free time, Leigh runs in the woods near her home and plays with her goofy dog, Sagan.
+Leigh now lives in Carrboro with her husband, daughter and the family dog, Sagan.